-Within a particular qualification, you cannot count credit from a module or Open University microcredential that is designated as an excluded combination with another module, or with module exemption credit awarded in recognition of prior certificated learning, that you are also counting.
-This information will be included on the online prospectus for the relevant modules.
+a) Within a particular qualification, you cannot count credit from a module or Open University microcredential that is designated as an excluded combination with another module, or with module exemption credit awarded in recognition of prior certificated learning, that you are also counting.
+If you have registered for or declared a qualification, you will be prevented by our systems from reserving, registering or enrolling on modules that are excluded combinations with any other module currently linked to your qualification at the time of your request.